alexpchin/alexchin.co.uk/src/_posts/2014-08-7-we-cant-automatically-merge-this-pull-request.markdown

 ---
 layout: post
-title:  "We can’t automatically merge this pull request"
+title:  "We can’t automatically merge this pull request."
 date:   2014-08-7 09:01:00
-category: Teaching
+category: Code
-tags:  [Mentoring, Git]
+tags:  [Mentoring, Code]
 ---

 Github makes very easy to collaborate with people, however sometime it’s a bit complicated to understand how to use Pull Request, and in particular how to make sure that the feature branch can be merged in master in a Fast Forward way.